lala-la-flaca/DevOpsBootcamp_15_Ansible_Jenkins_AWS/README.md

    ```
    <img src="https://github.com/lala-la-flaca/DevOpsBootcamp_15_Ansible_Jenkins_AWS/blob/main/Img/5%20create%20aws%20hidden%20folder%20for%20credentials.png" width=800 />

-## Jenkins File Configuration
+## Jenkinsfile Configuration
 1. Create a New branch in the Jenkins project's pipeline

-3. Add a new Ansible directory to copy the files from the EC2-dynamic-inventory demo.
+2. Add a new Ansible directory to copy the files from the EC2-dynamic-inventory demo.

    <img src="https://github.com/lala-la-flaca/DevOpsBootcamp_15_Ansible_Jenkins_AWS/blob/main/Img/7%20create%20an%20ansible%20folder%20and%20add%20the%20ansible%20files%20inside.png" width=800/>

-5. Add a Jenkinsfile to define the pipeline stages.
+3. Add a Jenkinsfile to define the pipeline stages.

    ```
      pipeline {
       agent any